Pincer-org/Pincer/docs/interactions.rst

 Return Types
 ------------
 :class:`str` isn't the only thing you can return.
-For a more complex message you can return a :class:`~pincer.objects.message.message.Message` object.
+For a more complex message, you can return a :class:`~pincer.objects.message.message.Message` object.
 The message object allows you to return embeds and attachments. :class:`~pincer.objects.app.interaction_flags.InteractionFlags` are only available in the response if you return a :class:`~pincer.objects.message.message.Message` object.